ThyagOSI/Edge-System-Docs/V1/Logging/Configure Logging.md

 • Linux: */opt/EdgeSystem/Schema*

-Changing the logLevel value leads to captures of logs in severity in including and above the specified log level.
+Changing the logLevel leads to captures of logs in severity including and above the specified log level.
 The log levels in their increasing order of severity are as follows: Trace, Debug, Information, Warning, Error, Critical.

 The logFileCountLimit controls the number of days the log files are persisted before they are deleted for creation of new log files.